 To deactivate forwarding and take the calls back to the original number, press #21#.
 This applies to most carriers.

-To forward calls only when the first line is busy, use *67* followed by the divert number and then # to activate, and #67# to deactivate.
+To only forward calls when the first line is busy, use *67* followed by the divert number and then # to activate, and #67# to deactivate.

 Build a chain of forwarding transfers to transfer calls.
 If your first transfer choice can’t reach the phone, the call will automatically transfer to the second number after a set number of rings.